relaywirelessapi/helium-api/docs/docs/endpoints.md

 ---
 sidebar_position: 4
-title: Persisted Queries
+title: Endpoints
 ---

-# Persisted Queries
+# Endpoints

-This document outlines the available persisted queries in the Helium API.

-Persisted queries are pre-defined GraphQL queries that can be executed by their ID, providing a more efficient and user-friendly way to query the API.
+GraphQL Endpoints, also know as persisted queries are pre-defined GraphQL queries that can be executed by their ID, providing a more efficient and user-friendly way to query the API.

 ## Usage